t-troebst/perfanno.nvim/README.md

 ```

 **Note:** if you want to use the `:PerfAnnoFindHottest` command to jump to the hottest lines of code, you need to have [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) installed.
-In the future, I plan to add a fallback option that uses `vim.ui.select`.

 ## Workflow